Academic History: BA (University of Waterloo, 1987), BSW (York University 1993), MSW (York University, 2004)

 • Presented Thesis to employees and academics from a range of employee settings in Nova Scotia

-Intimate Partner Violence, Mental Health, Substance Abuse, Critical Social Work
+Intimate Partner Violence (IPV), Gender Issues, Mental Health, Addiction, Critical Social Work Practice and Intersectionality.

 Teacher’s Assistant, School of Social Work, York University, Clinical Social Worker in Private Practice and Consultant, Clinical Supervisor, York Region Family Services - (Direct Accountability Program and Partner Abuse Response Program), Co-ordinator Partner Abuse Response Program Family Services York Region, Group Psychotherapist, Southlake Regional Health Centre, Child and Family Clinic, Part-time Group Facilitator, Muskoka-Parry Sound Community Mental Health Service, Addiction Counsellor, York Region Addiction Services, Women’s Counsellor, Men’s Counsellor, Transitional Support Worker, Resolve Program, Family Services and Credit Counselling Services, Community Service Order Program, Probation and Parole, Practicums: Mental Health Social Worker, HIV AIDS Clinic, Sunnybrook Health Sciences, Centre and Case Manager at York Support Services Network (YSSN)